 I had a beautiful day, thank you!
 You did so well – it was really personable even though it was on zoom.”

 As we are all faced with times of uncertainty due to the outbreak of COVID-19, I wish to reassure you that the safety and wellbeing of my clients and colleagues remain my primary concern and focus.

 In view of this, and in line with recommendations and guidelines from the World Health Organisation and our Government, I will be canceling personal appearances at public events and group courses for at least the next 6 weeks.
 If you have already booked on one of my courses during that period you can expect me to hear from me soon.

 However, I will be making more of my courses and artwork available online and I’ll be keeping in touch through Twitter, Facebook & Instagram.
 I’ll post updates on this as the situation develops.
 I wish you all a really creative time and please keep you, your loved ones and our community safe.”

 I’ll be returning to the delightful Dove Valley Activity Centre in the Peak District National Park to host a Kintsugi Workshop on Tuesday 2nd July 2019.
-Tickets cost £35 for the morning and include materials, tuition, and fabulous cakes!
+Tickets include materials, tuition, and fabulous cakes!